Local Dev System Setup#

 1. Clone the required repositories

-2. Create how many environments you need (recommended: one environment per project) with pyenv for the backend stuff or use nvm to activate the proper node environment for frontend stuff.
+2. Create how many environments you need (recommended: one environment per project) with uv for the backend stuff and nvm to activate the proper node environment for frontend stuff.

 3. Follow the steps on in either the README.md in the repo root folder or the requirements.md and install.md files in the docs/source/ (or in older projects only /docs) folder.